-Portfolio for Jira Labs
+Portfolio for Jira early access

-The following plan permissions are available in Portfolio for Jira.
+The following plan permissions are available:

-|Plan permission||View plan||Edit plan||Delete plan||Modify issues in plan|
+|Plan permission||View plan||Edit plan||Modify issues in plan||Delete plan|

 By default, all Portfolio for Jira users in your Jira application instance can view and edit a newly created program.
 However, as soon as view permissions (Portfolio for Jira viewer) or edit permissions (Portfolio for Jira user) for that program are assigned to any user, the program then becomes restricted to that specific user.

 - If you don't have view permissions for a program, you won't be able to see that program in Portfolio for Jira.